pjbqb/new-website/src/site/index.md

 ## About Me

-I am a Principal Data Scientist at <a href="https://www.quantumblack.com/">QuantumBlack</a>, a <a href="https://www.mckinsey.com/">McKinsey company</a>.
+I am a Senior Principal Data Scientist at <a href="https://www.quantumblack.com/">QuantumBlack</a>, a <a href="https://www.mckinsey.com/">McKinsey company</a>.
 I'm based in Singapore, working with clients across South East Asia on a variety of descriptive, predictive and prescriptive problems, but specialising in causal inference & Bayesian networks.
 Please get in touch if you would like to discuss opportunities with us.

 I completed a PhD in <a href="http://www.imperial.ac.uk/computing">Mathematical Modelling & Computer Science</a> and a MSci and BSc in <a href="http://www.imperial.ac.uk/mathematics">Mathematics</a>, all at <a href="https://www.imperial.ac.uk">Imperial College London</a>.